storj/docs/app/node/page.md

 ## Introduction

 Storj is an S3-compatible platform and suite of decentralized applications that allows you to store data in a secure and decentralized manner.
-Storage Node Operators contribute unused hard drive capacity to the network, enabling the storage network to be distributed around the world.&#x20;
+Storage Node Operators contribute unused hard drive capacity to the network, enabling the storage network to be distributed around the world.

-## Become a Storage Node Operator&#x20;
+## Become a Storage Node Operator

 {% quick-links %}
 {% quick-link title="Host a node" href="https://www.storj.io/host-a-node" %}